MRI's Explained By Our Kansas City Spine Injury Attorney

 An MRI machine is shaped like a large tube (although they do have open-air MRI machines that are not as enclosed as a traditional MRI machine).
 The patient lies flat on a movable table that slides into the machine.
 The MRI machine scans the patient’s body and produces computerized images.
-During the test, the patient must remain completely still.
+During the MRI, the patient must remain completely still.
 The test can be loud, so patients use ear protection during the test, but the test is non-invasive and does not cause any pain or discomfort.

 If the doctor determines that a patient has a herniated disc, the doctor develops a course of treatment based on the severity of the injury.
 In many cases, the first step is to alleviate the patient’s pain and reduce inflammation by using one or more medications.
 Once the pain and inflammation decrease, a doctor may prescribe physical therapy.